davisbento/davisbento/README.md

 * React
 * Web3
 * Golang
+* Databases like SQL Server, PostgreSQL, Redis and MongoDB
 * Cloud Providers like Digital Ocean, Heroku and AWS

 Solidity/Blockchain enthusiast, currently learning more about Solidity and Web3.